PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-17 08:01:18
+Last updated: 2024-04-17 08:02:26
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen